alhajee/ckan/doc/maintaining/installing/install-from-source.rst

-Follow the instructions in :doc:`/maintaining/datastore` to create the required databases and users, set the right permissions and set the appropriate values in your CKAN config file.
+Follow the instructions in :doc:`/maintaining/datastore` to create the required databases and users, set the right permissions and set the appropriate values in your FMLD config file.

 Once you have set up the DataStore, you may then wish to configure either the DataPusher or XLoader extensions to add data to the DataStore.
 To install DataPusher refer to this link: